 The Prison’s permanent exhibition

 The Prison’s permanent exhibition showcases facilities, cells and objects that tell a bleak tale of everyday prison life.
-In summer 2021, the Prison can be explored independently for the price of admission.
 One of the entrances is on the ground floor, which includes special cells, the prisoners’ sauna and clothes storeroom.
 The 1st floor houses the Prison’s permanent exhibition, which encompasses 17 cells containing curiosities of prison life, the ticket desk and the original prison office.
 The 2nd floor houses sound installations, the nurse’s office and temporary exhibitions, among other elements.
 The Prison’s permanent exhibition also extends outside, where you can find the remnants of a panopticon-style exercise yard.

 The ground floor is the floor the Prison’s new inmates first arrived on.
 Prisoners could arrive at the prison in three ways: by reporting themselves at the prison gate, by prisoner transport from another prison, or escorted by the police.
 They would enter the building from the main door, arriving at the waiting area on the ground floor.
 The ground floor includes the clothes storeroom, civilian clothes storage, the sauna, solitary confinement, protective custody and chain storage.